openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 }
 ```

-#### cwt
+#### `cwt` Proof Type

 The CWT MUST contain the following elements:
-  * in the JWT header,
+  * in the COSE header,
     * `content type`: REQUIRED.
-MUST be `openid4vci-proof+cwt`, which explicitly types the proof JWT as recommended in Section 3.11 of [@!RFC8725].
+MUST be `openid4vci-proof+cwt`, which explicitly types the proof CWT.
     * `alg`: REQUIRED.
 A digital signature algorithm identifier such as per IANA "COSE Algorithms" registry.
 MUST NOT be an identifier for a symmetric algorithm (MAC).
     * `kid`: CONDITIONAL.
 The key ID.
 If the Credential shall be bound to a DID, the `kid` refers to a DID URL which identifies a particular key in the DID Document that the Credential shall be bound to.
 MUST NOT be present if `jwk` or `x5c` is present.
     * `COSE_Key`: CONDITIONAL. ???
 Is there a COSE header value for presenting a key?
 JWT header containing the key material the new Credential shall be bound to.
 MUST NOT be present if `kid` or `x5c` is present.
     * `x5c`: CONDITIONAL. ???
 Is there a COSE header value for presenting a cert?
 JWT header containing a certificate or certificate chain corresponding to the key used to sign the JWT.
 This element may be used to convey a key attestation.
 In such a case, the actual key certificate will contain attributes related to the key properties.
 MUST NOT be present if `kid` or `jwk` is present.
-  * in the JWT body,
+  * in the content of the message,
-    * `iss`: REQUIRED (string).
-The value of this claim MUST be the client_id of the client making the credential request.
-    * `aud`: REQUIRED (string).
+    * `aud`: REQUIRED (text string).
 The value of this claim MUST be the Credential Issuer URL of credential issuer.
-    * `iat`: REQUIRED (number).
+    * `iat`: REQUIRED (integer or floating-point number).
 The value of this claim MUST be the time at which the proof was issued using the syntax defined in [@!RFC7519].
-    * `nonce`: REQUIRED (string). ???
-RFC8392 does not define a none claim.
+    * `nonce`: REQUIRED (text string). ???
+RFC8392 does not define a nonce claim.
 How do we cope with this?
 The value type of this claim MUST be a string, where the value is a `c_nonce` provided by the credential issuer.

 ## Credential Response {#credential-response}